JohnSundell/Wrap/README.md

 Wrap is an easy to use Swift JSON encoder.
 Don't spend hours writing JSON encoding code - just wrap it instead!

-Using Wrap is as easy as calling `Wrap()` on any instance of a `class` or `struct` that you wish to encode.
+Using Wrap is as easy as calling `wrap()` on any instance of a `class` or `struct` that you wish to encode.
 It automatically encodes all of your type’s properties, including nested objects, collections, enums and more!

 It also provides a suite of simple but powerful customization APIs that enables you to use it on any model setup with ease.